Subaru Legacy Common Problems and Solutions

 Problem:

-The handbrake has started to need extra travel and may have stopped working entirely.
+The handbrake is beginning to require more travel and may have ceased functioning altogether.

 Solution:

-The electronic handbrake capacitor, which you can find on the inner circuit board, and the magnetic ring of the sensor are prone to fractures and breakages.
-You can solve this issue by simply replacing the handbrake actuator, which you can find on our parts page for the Legacy.
+The electronic handbrake capacitor on the inner circuit board and the sensor's magnetic ring are susceptible to fractures and breakages.
+You can resolve this issue by simply replacing the handbrake actuator, which is available on our parts page for the Legacy.

 Difficulty level